Eckhardo/Aige_Angular/app/README.md

-# Angular6Docker
+# Aige_Angular
-A dockerized Angular 6 application
+A Containerized Angular 6 Application Using Docker with Kubernetes.